randerson218/NN-WifiCamera/README.md

     Layer(30,2)]
 ```
 This gives a network with 3 inputs, 2 hidden layers (one with 25 nodes and a sigmoid activation function, and another with 30 nodes and a tanh activation function), and 2 outputs.

+This program will also generate a CSV with the error of each epoch named "error.csv"